kamanashisroy/shotodol/libs/plugin/README.md

 <img src="https://rawgit.com/kamanashisroy/shotodol/master/libs/plugin/dot_generated_pluginoid.svg"/>

 ### Extension
 _Extension_ is a way to associate your facility to a plugin space.
 Each plugin _space_ is a string.
 Suppose if you want to write a _command_ then you need to register an _extension_ in space named _'command'_ .
 All the extensions have an _act()_ method available for communication.
+It uses [composite pattern](http://en.wikipedia.org/wiki/Composite_pattern).

 ### Interface
 _Interface_ in an _extension_ is an _object_ returned by getInterface() method.
 You can type-cast this _object_(Replicable) into something that meet your purpose.
 Interface here allows better performance.
 Once a _plugin_ registers an _interface_ it is mapped when _rehash_ is done.
 For example, the commands module loads all the commands under the name space "command" and makes them available for user.